 The Valuation Reports do not purport to contain all the information that may be necessary or desirable to fully evaluate our Company or the Properties or an investment in the Shares.
-The Valuation Reports do not confer rights or remedies upon investors or any other person, and does not constitute and should not be construed as any form of assurance as to our financial condition or future performance or as to any other forward looking statements included therein, including those relating to macro-economic factors, by or on behalf of our Company, the Sponsors, the Fund Manager, the Property Manager, and the Sole Issue Manager, Underwriter and Bookrunner .
-The Valuation Reports have not been updated since the date of their issue, and do not consider any subsequent developments and should not be considered as a recommendation by our Company, the Sponsors, the Fund Manager, the Sole Issue Manager, Underwriter and Bookrunner, or any other party, that any person should take any action based on such valuation.
+The Valuation Reports do not confer rights or remedies upon investors or any other person, and does not constitute and should not be construed as any form of assurance as to our financial condition or future performance or as to any other forward looking statements included therein, including those relating to macro-economic factors, by or on behalf of our Company, the Sponsors, the Fund Manager, the Property Manager, and the Sole Issue Manager, Underwriter and Bookrunner [and the Participating Underwriter/s].
+The Valuation Reports have not been updated since the date of their issue, and do not consider any subsequent developments and should not be considered as a recommendation by our Company, the Sponsors, the Fund Manager, the Property Manager, the Sole Issue Manager, Underwriter and Bookrunner [and the Participating Underwriter/s], or any other party, that any person should take any action based on such valuation.
 Accordingly, investors should not rely on the Valuation Reports in making an investment decision to purchase Shares.